ibm-cloud-docs/openshift/openshift_vpn.md

 - **strongSwan IPSec VPN Service**: You can set up a [strongSwan IPSec VPN service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.strongswan.org/about.html) that securely connects your OpenShift cluster with an on-premises network.
 The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.
 To set up a secure connection between your cluster and an on-premises network, [configure and deploy the strongSwan IPSec VPN service](#vpn-setup) directly in a pod in your cluster.

-- **{{site.data.keyword.BluDirectLink}}**: [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-about-ibm-cloud-direct-link) allows you to create a direct, private connection between your remote network environments and {{site.data.keyword.containerlong_notm}} without routing over the public internet.
+- **{{site.data.keyword.BluDirectLink}}**: [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-about-ibm-cloud-direct-link) allows you to create a direct, private connection between your remote network environments and Red Hat OpenShift on IBM Cloud without routing over the public internet.
 The {{site.data.keyword.cloud_notm}} Direct Link offerings are useful when you must implement hybrid workloads, cross-provider workloads, large or frequent data transfers, or private workloads.
 To choose an {{site.data.keyword.cloud_notm}} Direct Link offering and set up an {{site.data.keyword.cloud_notm}} Direct Link connection, see [Get Started with IBM Cloud {{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#how-do-i-know-which-type-of-ibm-cloud-direct-link-i-need-) in the {{site.data.keyword.cloud_notm}} Direct Link documentation.

-- **Virtual Router Appliance (VRA) or Fortigate Security Appliance (FSA)**: You might choose to set up a [VRA (Vyatta)](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra) or [FSA](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations) to configure an IPSec VPN endpoint.
-This option is useful when you have a larger cluster, want to access multiple clusters over a single VPN, or need a route-based VPN.
-To configure a VRA, see [Setting up VPN connectivity with VRA](#vyatta).

 ## Using the strongSwan IPSec VPN service Helm chart
 {: #vpn-setup}